Overview

 Landmark’s recently retired Richard Drabble KC was called to the Bar in 1975 and over a career spanning nearly five decades and countless appearances in the highest courts became a giant of the public law Bar.
 Richard’s practice spanned all aspects of public law, with a particular emphasis on social security, immigration, environmental, planning, local government and human rights law.
 He has appeared at all levels of the domestic court system, including the Supreme Court and the House of Lords, as well as the Court of Justice of the European Union and the European Court of Human Rights in Strasbourg.
 Richard is a Bencher of Inner Temple, a former Chair of the Administrative Law Bar Association (ALBA) and a current member of the Bar Council's Law Reform Committee (previously Vice-Chair).

-In honour of his legacy, Chambers is pleased to announce the inaugural Richard Drabble KC Essay Prize for Human Rights Law, an opportunity for students and aspiring barristers with an interest in pursuing a career at the Bar specialising in public law and human rights law to engage with current questions and challenges in the field.
+In honour of his legacy, Chambers runs the Richard Drabble KC Essay Prize for Human Rights Law, an opportunity for students and aspiring barristers with an interest in pursuing a career at the Bar specialising in public law and human rights law to engage with current questions and challenges in the field.

 Data Protection